tq-systems/meta-tq/meta-tq/doc/README.TQMa6ULx.md

   before ENET1 and both share the same MDIO bus.
 Network device numbering in U-Boot is inverse to Linux.
-* Linux / DTB: when booting kernel versions from this BSP the disabling of fused IP in device tree before loding the OS may fail with U-Boot from older BSP versions.
+* Linux / DTB: when booting kernel versions from this BSP the disabling of fused IP in device tree before loading the OS may fail with U-Boot from older BSP versions.
-  Device tree path names were changed in CPU device tree fragment to conform the device tree specification.
+  Device tree path names were changed several times in CPU device tree fragment to conform the device tree specification.
 * UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle`.
   The generated rootfs size must not exceed the size defined by `UBI_LEB_SIZE` and